User Learning and Effective Communication directly in the Workspace

 A walkthrough is particularly useful when users need step-by-step guidance through a workflow or business process.
-Users engage with each step, which helps to maximize learning retention, so they learn to use SharePoint faster.
+Users engage with each step, which helps to maximize learning retention, so they learn to use the interface faster.
 As the saying goes, practice makes perfect.

-A walkthrough solution helps to get the most from SharePoint license investments by creating a better onboarding experience through a simplified training/learning model.
+A walkthrough solution helps to get the most from your enterprise software license investment by creating a better onboarding experience through a simplified training/learning model.
 Walkthroughs reduce friction for new users by creating simple engagements that capture shorter attention spans.
 As a result, enterprises can improve workflows and increase user engagement with the platform.

 The “Aha!”
 Moment

-Walkthroughs help to provide what is known as the “Aha!” moment—the instant a user absorbs the information they need to perform a task and see the results of their action.
+Walkthroughs help to provide what is known as the “Aha!” moment—the instant a user absorbs the information they need to perform a task and see the results of their action immediately.
 Walkthroughs keep users focused through a single step or multiple steps of a process or workflow.

-When the “Aha!” moment arrives at a moment of need, a walkthrough’s subject matter is more likely to be absorbed.
-A moment of need occurs in real time—for example when a user attempts to check out a document in SharePoint for the first time.
+When the “Aha!” moment arrives at a moment-of-need, a walkthrough’s subject matter is more likely to be absorbed.
+A moment of need occurs in real time—for example when a user attempts to check out a document for the first time.

-Workers often experience multiple points of need throughout changes in their careers–especially when it comes to new technology.
-In order to enable successful SharePoint learning, end users must be engaged at the moment of need.
+Employees often experience multiple points of need throughout changes in their careers–especially when it comes to new technology.
+In order to enable successful end user learning, employees must be engaged at their moment-of-need.
 They will be more engaged if they are able to learn how to do their jobs in real time via these easy to follow bite-size learning experiences.

-Once enterprises discover how walkthroughs improve the SharePoint user learning experience, they’re better able to reap the benefits of a SharePoint installation.
-Key performance indicators for learning that have been improved include:
+Once enterprises discover how walkthroughs improve the user learning experience, they’re better able to reap the benefits of their enterprise software investment.
+Key Performance Indicators (KPIs) for learning that are improved include: